SDSIO Interface

 Layer: sdsio_fs

-The layer/filesystem/sdsio_fs.clayer is configured for recording and playback to/from the Memory Card.
+The layer/sdsio/filesystem/sdsio_fs.clayer.yml is configured for recording to a Memory Card.
 It uses the MDK-Middleware File System component.

 Layer: sdsio_fvp

-The template/sdsio/fvp/sdsio_fvp.clayer targets AVH FVP simulation and is configured for recording and playback to/from the Host computer.
+The template/sdsio/fvp/sdsio_fvp.clayer.yml targets AVH FVP simulation and is configured for recording and playback to/from the Host computer.
 It uses the SDSIO VSI interface implemented by the file vsi/python/arm_vsi3.py, which is loaded by the FVP simulation model.
-As the SDSIO server is implemented in arm_vsi3.py there is no separate SDSIO server needed.
+Since the SDSIO-Server functionality is implemented in arm_vsi3.py, no separate SDSIO-Server is required.

 Configuration File: sdsio.yml